cornell-ece5760/Class-Introduction/README.md

 # Introduction
-This is a class introduction to ECE 5760 - FPGA Acceleration.
+Welcome to ECE 5760 - FPGA Acceleration.
+I hope you all are excited to learn about the nuances that come with designing superb FPGA Accelerators!!!
+Within this repo you can find all the labs, lab directions, and other useful resources that will help you become better hardware engineer.
+The repo is organized as follows:

 Here we discuss the pre-requisite knowledge, software, setup-guides, and TA / past student recommendations that will, hopefully, help you thrive in this class.

 # Required Software